sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 Opening the Skyplot will allow you to see your GNSS details in real time.

 If you are a big fan of SurvPC please contact your sales rep and ask them to include SparkFun products in their Manufacturer drop down list.

+## Other

+Hopefully these examples give you an idea of how to connect the RTK product line to most any GIS software.
+If there is other GIS software that you'd like to see configuration information about, please open an issue on the [RTK Firmware repo](https://github.com/sparkfun/SparkFun_RTK_Firmware/issues) and we'll add it.